springcard/springcard-ccid-serial/README.md

 PC/SC-Like library and CCID "driver" for PC/SC couplers over a Serial link

-***This project is associated with SpringCard document PNA23174 "Application Note: Using the M519 in PC/SC Coupler mode over a Serial interface".
-Latest version could be download at [https://www.springcard.com/fr/download/find/file/pna23174].***
+This project is associated with SpringCard document PNA23174 ***Application Note: Using the M519 in PC/SC Coupler mode over a Serial interface***.

+Please download this document here: https://www.springcard.com/en/download/find/file/pna23174

 ## Introduction